 Real Money Contests

-Real money contests are often sponsored through a broker because this makes trades easier to track, and they are often a binary options broker because of the legal restrictions and regulations that go along with this.
+Real money contests are often sponsored through a broker because this makes trades easier to track, and they are often an options broker because of the legal restrictions and regulations that go along with this.
 And oftentimes, you will find that the goal of the contest isn’t exactly the same.
-While traditional demo account contests focus on the amount earned, real money contests can’t always promote that aspect because of legal restrictions.
-Some binary options brokers have shifted the focus to number of trades made over a certain period of time instead.
+While traditional demo account contests focus on the amount earned, real-money contests can’t always promote that aspect because of legal restrictions.
+Some options brokers have shifted the focus to the number of trades made over a certain period of time instead.
 For example, if you execute 400 trades in a week, and the next person behind you only has 375, then you win.
 These kinds of contests can be very dangerous if you aren’t paying attention to profit rates and they can encourage indiscriminate trades, or trading for the sake of having more trades.
 Unfortunately, these types of contests can be counterproductive for you.
 You also have traders using an options robot, which could skew the results.
 This is something to keep in mind for sure.

 Real money contests typically require you to report percentages earned rather than dollar amounts earned.
-Unless all contestants were to begin with the same amount of cash in their accounts, this is the best way to handle this.
+Unless all contestants were, to begin with the same amount of cash in their accounts, this is the best way to handle this.
 If someone had $1,000 in their account and someone had $50,000, it would be much easier for the $50K trader to make $100 than the $1K.
 This levels the playing field and helps keep everyone competitive regardless of their account size.
 Usually, the starting account is a minimum, which would lead to better overall results.

 Benefits of Trading Contests

-For the most part, demo trading contests tend to be much better places to start out for your first few contests.
+For the most part, demo trading contests tend to be much better placed to start out for your first few contests.
 These are a great place for new techniques to be tested anyway, but demo contests are also the best place to get your feet wet with anything new, rather than risking too much money.
 If you’ve never traded in a contest before, don’t do it for the first time with real money.
 Using a virtual trading account like this one could show a wide-scale amount of results.
 Keeping it in order is the best way, with real money.